Hair Restoration

 What to Expect During Your Hair Restoration Journey

-• 1.
-Consultation: You’ll meet with Dr. Ratushny to discuss your goals, review your hair loss pattern, and determine if FUT or FUE is best for you.
+Meet with Dr. Ratushny to discuss your goals, evaluate your hair loss pattern, assess donor hair availability, and determine whether FUT or FUE is the most appropriate treatment option.

-• 4.
-Recovery: Most patients return to non-strenuous activities within 1–2 days.
-Full recovery instructions and follow-up are provided.
+Most patients return to non-strenuous activities within 1–2 days.
+Detailed aftercare instructions and follow-up guidance are provided to support optimal healing.

 How do I know if I'm a good candidate for a hair transplant?

-Most healthy adults experiencing hair thinning or pattern baldness are candidates.
-During your consultation, Dr. Ratushny will assess your hair loss pattern, donor hair quality, and overall health to determine eligibility.
+Most healthy adults experiencing hair thinning, receding hairlines, or pattern baldness may be candidates for hair restoration.
+During your consultation, Dr. Vladimir Ratushny evaluates your hair loss pattern, donor hair availability, scalp health, and treatment goals to determine whether a hair transplant is right for you.

 What's the difference between FUT and FUE?

-FUT involves removing a strip of scalp from the donor area, while FUE extracts individual hair follicles.
-FUT may yield more grafts, while FUE leaves less visible scarring — Dr. Ratushny offers both and will help you choose the best option.
+FUT (Follicular Unit Transplantation) removes a strip of donor tissue from the back of the scalp, while FUE (Follicular Unit Extraction) harvests individual hair follicles.
+FUT may provide a higher graft yield, while FUE typically leaves less visible scarring.
+Dr. Ratushny offers both procedures and will recommend the best option based on your goals and hair characteristics.

 What does recovery look like after a hair transplant?

-Most patients return to work within 1–2 days.
-Mild swelling or redness may occur initially, and full hair growth typically begins within 3–4 months, with final results visible around 9–12 months.
+Most patients return to work and normal non-strenuous activities within 1–2 days.
+Mild swelling, redness, or scabbing may occur initially.
+New hair growth often begins within 3–4 months, with final results typically visible within 9–12 months.

 How much does hair restoration cost?